A Personal Introduction from Burt Goldman

 And then, at age 80 I decided to explore something I knew nothing about, the Internet.
 I created a few new projects and after grossing more than a million dollars in a year I wondered just how far a person could go if that person was aware of these methods when he or she was in prime of their life.

 Well friends, here I am in my 83rd year and still as excited as I was when I first discovered the immense power of the mind.
 I’m eager to share what I’ve learned with you.
-Please take your time to navigate around this site for more information on The New Supermind, Quantum Jumping and The Mindbox and connect with me on The American Monk Blog, Facebook and Twitter.
+Please take your time to navigate around this site for more information on Quantum Jumping and The Mindbox and connect with me on The American Monk Blog, Facebook and Twitter.